alttester/AltTester-Unity-SDK/Assets/AltUnityTester-BindingsAndExamples(can_be_deleted)/Bindings~/java/README.md

               altElement1.getScreenPosition(),
               new Vector2(altElement2.x, altElement2.y));

-         altUnityDriver.moveTouch(positions, 3);
+         altUnityDriver.multipointSwipe(positions, 3);
      ```

-* `moveTouchAndWait`
+* `multipointSwipeAndWait`
      * params:
         * positions - collection of positions on the screen where the swipe be made
         * duration - how many seconds the swipe will need to complete
      * return: none
      * Use this method if you don't need more inputs to run until th swipe is completed because this method will wait until the swipe is completed to execute the next command.
-If you want to use more inputs or check something mid-swipe use `moveTouch`
+If you want to use more inputs or check something mid-swipe use `multipointSwipe`

      ```java
          AltUnityObject altElement1 = altUnityDriver.findElement("Drag Image1");